 The Unnecessary Controversy:

-I first learned about the toll houses from a friend who was quite concerned that I be exposed to the truth early in my journey into Orthodoxy.
+I first learned about the toll houses from a friend who desired to expose me to the truth early in my journey into Orthodoxy.
 He sent me a copy of Fr.
 Michael Azkoul’s booklet: The Toll-House Myth: The Neo-Gnosticism of Fr.
 Seraphim Rose.
-I was not impressed with the book, but since I had no other knowledge of the subject, I agreed with my friend and the author that the toll house doctrine must be some kind of new heresy that has been emphasized in the past couple of centuries, especially in Russian Orthodoxy.
+I was not impressed with the book, but since I had no other knowledge of the subject, I agreed with my friend that the Toll House doctrine must be some kind of new heresy, emphasized in the past couple of centuries, especially in Russian Orthodoxy.

 I have no shortage of reading material.

-I quickly noticed something — from the writings of St. John Chrysostom to the Desert Fathers to the Philokalia to all of the 20th century saints of the Orthodox Church — they all taught about the toll houses.
+I quickly noticed something — from the writings of St. John Chrysostom to the Desert Fathers to the Philokalia to all of the 20th-century saints of the Orthodox Church — they all at least mentioned the toll houses.
 I realized I must choose between putting my faith in a couple of questionable writings from the last few decades or in the entire Orthodox Church.
 It was not a hard choice.

-According to all of the fathers of the church who have written on this topic, at the death of the body, the soul departs from the body.
+According to church fathers who have written on this topic, at the death of the body, the soul departs from the body.
 The soul is eternal and cannot die nor enter into a sleep-like state.
-A multitude of saints address that topic and anyone who teaches annihilation or “soul sleep” is teaching a form of pagan philosophy.

-So, all of the fathers of the church also agree that the soul is not only immortal, but that there is some kind of trial of the soul immediately after death, which is called the Particular Judgment (the P.J. is different from the Final Judgment that will happen at the Second Coming and the end of the world).
-The specifics vary a bit in a few writings, but the vast majority teach something like the following:
+Not only is the soul immortal, but there is some kind of trial of the soul immediately after death, which is sometimes called the Particular Judgment (the Particular Judgment is different from the Final Judgment that will happen at the Second Coming and the end of the world).
+The specifics vary in the writings of the fathers, but many teach something like the following:

-When the soul departs from the body, two angels come to meet the soul, and a throng of demons come also.
+When the soul departs from the body, angels and demons come to meet the soul.
 The demons attempt to find something that belongs to them, something that is of their “essence” in the soul.
-Should that sinful something be found, and there has been no repentance to “pay” for it, then the angels allow the soul to be dragged away by the demons to Hades.
+Should that sinful something be found, and there has been no repentance to “pay” for it, then God allows the soul to be dragged away by the demons to Hades.

 In some versions of this metaphor, each of the demons who represent the various sins will “interrogate” or inspect the soul to see if there is something of itself within the person.
-These moments of evaluation are called “toll houses.”
+These frightful moments of evaluation are called “Toll Houses.”

-In ancient times, tax collectors would sit along the roads and extract from travelers the money they believed was due them.
+In ancient times, tax collectors would sit along the roads and extract from travelers the money they believed was due to them.
 They acted with such savage cruelty that the church fathers saw in this a metaphor of the demonic encounters the soul will have after death, which is why even St. John Chrysostom referred to these demons as “persecutors, publicans, and tax-collectors.”
-Should the demons find unrepented and unconfessed sins in the soul, they are given the right to drag it to Hades.

 A Picture’s Worth a Thousand Words

-These three icons depict the Particular Judgment and they summarize in one image what happens in the toll houses.
+These three icons depict the Particular Judgment and they each summarize in one image what happens in the toll houses.
 In all three, we see a balance of scales being held by either the hand of God or an angel.
 Scrolls representing good deeds on God’s right (our left) and the bad deeds and demons are on His left.
-There are demons clinging to the scale in order to unfairly weigh it down in their favor.
-For such impudence, nearly all icons show an angel stabbing the demons with a spear or trident.

 Many lessons can be learned and falsifications overthrown by a simple study of these icons.

 - Salvation is accomplished through repentance and God’s mercy.
 Many icons depict a few good deeds outweighing a multitude of sins.
 That is only possible because of God’s mercy.
 Good deeds and virtues don’t save us, but they are still important to display our sincerity.
 Also, a virtuous life is part of the process of purification, illumination, and theosis.

 Why a Controversy?